TimurKady/django-fast-treenode/README.md

 # Django-fast-treenode
 __Combination of Adjacency List and Closure Table__

-## Features
+## Functions
 Application for supporting tree (hierarchical) data structure in Django projects
-* faster,
+* Faster: resource-intensive operations are cached; bulk operations are used for inserts and changes,
-* synced: in-memory model instances are automatically updated,
+* synchronized: model instances in memory are automatically updated,
-* compatibility: you can easily add treenode to existing projects,
+* compatibility: you can easily add a tree node to existing projects using TreeNode without changing the code,
 * no dependencies,
-* easy configuration: just extend the abstract model / model-admin,
+* easy setup: just extend the abstract model/model-admin,
-* admin integration: visualization options (accordion, breadcrumbs or indentation),
+* admin integration: visualization options (accordion, breadcrumbs or padding),
-* widget: build-in Select2-to-Tree extends Select2 to support arbitrary level of nesting.
+* widget: Built-in Select2-to-Tree extends Select2 to support arbitrary nesting levels.

 ## Debut idea
 This is a modification of the reusable [django-treenode](https://github.com/fabiocaccamo/django-treenode) application developed by [Fabio Caccamo](https://github.com/fabiocaccamo).